joe-d-cws/vss2git/readme.txt

 number.

 3. Iterate through the list.
 Extract each file version, and add or update each individual file version to the new GIT repo.
+A .gitignore will be created if it does not already exist.
+It's the default Visual Studio .gitignore that's included in this project as an embedded resource.

 4. When the version date or the project name changes, commit all the updates.